[inlinetweet]] When your values are clear to you, making decisions becomes easier.Roy e. Disney[[/inlinetweet]

 Our values make some choices seem more important than others.
 For instance, someone who values certainty is less likely to take decisions involving risk.
 Whereas a person who is ambitious will have a different perspective on the same situation and decides differently.
 Personal values and decisions thus drive each other and determine the outcomes one achieves.
 This is the reason we experience a sense of peace and fulfilment when our decisions support our values and experience inner conflict when these values are not met.

 You often experience value conflicts while making value-based decisions if you are caught between choices that are of different value.
 You may come across such value conflicts in situations where doing the right thing is not so obvious or when you have a compelling reason or argument both for and against a certain choice.
-And at times, choosing between two co-existing values can be confusing and can leave you overwhelmed and unsure of how to move forward in making some of your decisions.
+And at times, choosing between two co-existing values can be confusing.
+It can leave you overwhelmed and unsure of how to move forward in making some of your decisions.

 So, what are value conflicts?